jetimms/cashflow/README.md

 What's done
 -----------
+[Fixed in v0.30.2 on 20140527]
+The "Manage Items" window was not staying up.
+I fixed it by using the form.exec() method (which was commented out) instead of the form.show() function.

 [Done in v0.30.1 on 20140526]
 I added 'Cancel' as an optional button to to "Unregister All" action.
 It will stop the process, but not back out any unregistered items made already by the process.